Reachability analysis of linear hybrid systems via block decomposition: Introduction

 For purely continuous systems there exist various decomposition approaches.
 In this work we build on~\cite{BogomolovFFVPS18} for LTI systems, which decomposes the system into blocks and exploits the linear dynamics to avoid the wrapping effect.
 Other approaches for LTI systems are based on Krylov subspace approximations~\cite{HanK06}, time-scale decomposition~\cite{Dontchev92,GoncharovaO09}, similarity transformations~\cite{KaynamaO10,KaynamaO11}, projectahedra~\cite{GreenstreetM99,YanG08a}, and sub-polyhedra abstract domains~\cite{SeladjiB13}.
 Approaches for nonlinear systems are based on projections with differential inclusions~\cite{AsarinD04}, Hamilton-Jacobi methods~\cite{MitchellT03,ChenHT17}, and hybridization with iterative refinement~\cite{ChenS16}.

-\paragraph{Lazy flowpipe computation.}
+\paragraph*{Lazy flowpipe computation}

 The support-function representation of convex sets can be used to represent a flowpipe (a sequence of sets that covers the behaviors of a system) symbolically~\cite{GirardLG08lgg}.
-Only sets that are of interest, e.g., those that intersect with a constraint, need then be approximated~\cite{FrehseR12}.
+Only sets that are of interest, e.g., those that intersect with a linear constraint, need then be approximated~\cite{FrehseR12}.
 Using our decomposition approach, we can even avoid the symbolic computation in dimensions that are irrelevant to the intersection.
 Our approach is independent of the set representation, so it can also be applied in analyses based on, e.g., zonotopes~\cite{Girard05,GirardLG08zonotopes,AlthoffSB10,AlthoffF16}.
-Given a linear switching system with a hyperplanar state-space partition, Hamadeh and Goncalves compute ellipsoidal over- and underapproximations of the reach set on the partition borders, without computing the full reach set~\cite{HamadehG08}.
+Given a linear switching system with a hyperplanar state-space partition, one approach computes ellipsoidal approximations of the reach set on the partition borders, without computing the full reach set~\cite{HamadehG08}.

-\paragraph{Intersection of convex sets.}
+\paragraph*{Intersection of convex sets}

 Performing intersections in low dimensions allows for efficient computations that are not possible in high dimensions.
 For example, checking for emptiness of a polyhedron in constraint representation is a feasibility linear program, which can be solved in weakly polynomial time, but solutions in strongly polynomial time are only known in two dimensions~\cite{HochbaumN94}.